Why visit: thermal baths, swimming pools, architecture, City Park

 The hot spring feeding the thermal pools is rich in calcium, magnesium, hydro-carbonate, sodium and sulfate, with significant content in fluoride and metabolic acid.
 The waters are recommended to help cure degenerative illnesses of joints, chronic and semi-acute arthritis, and orthopedic and post-injury treatments.
 There are also trained instructors who offer a series of balneal and physical therapies, like underwater gymnastics and weight baths.
 Other services include mud packing, infra-sauna and Finnish saunas.
 Széchenyi also offers massages, mud packs, access to a gym and a range of private baths and treatments.

-At around US $15 for a full day, admission is very affordable and includes a locker and access to all of the indoor and outdoor pools, saunas, steam baths and the gym.
+Admission includes a locker and access to all of the indoor and outdoor pools, saunas, steam baths and the gym.
 If you stay less than two hours, a small refund is given.
-The attendants speak very little English, but this shouldn't deter anyone from visiting as it is not difficult to find your way around and you can always follow the signs.
+The attendants speak little English, but this shouldn't deter anyone from visiting as it is not difficult to find your way around and you can always follow the signs.
 Széchenyi has always been one of my favorite Budapest baths and I am sure you won't be disappointed either.

 Swimming pools - Monday-Sunday: 6 am to 10 pm